ZyrianovS/rasa-bot-simpro/data/nlu.md

 - don't like that
 - no way
 - not really

-## intent:mood_great
-- perfect
-- very good
-- great
+- no thanks
-- amazing
+- no thank you
-- wonderful
+- No thank you
-- I am feeling very good
-- I am great
-- I'm good

-## intent:mood_unhappy
+## intent:thanks
-- sad
-- very sad
-- unhappy
-- bad
+- thank you
-- very bad
+- thanks
-- awful
+- great thank you
-- terrible
+- excellent thank you
-- not very good
+- good thanks a lot
-- extremely sad
-- so sad
+- thanks a lot

 ## intent:bot_challenge
 - are you a bot?